slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_53-56_NW_vs_AM.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Texas A&M should win 4 or more singles matches _48%_ of the time.
+- Texas A&M should win 4 or more singles matches *48%* of the time.
-- Northwestern should win 4 or more singles matches _22%_ of the time.
+- Northwestern should win 4 or more singles matches *22%* of the time.
-- The winner of the doubles point will decide the match the other _30%_ of the time.
+- The winner of the doubles point should decide the match the other *30%* of the time.
-- If Texas A&M wins the doubles point, their chances of winning the dual improve to _78%_.
+- If Texas A&M wins the doubles point, their chances of winning the dual improve to *78%*.
-- If Northwestern wins the doubles point, their chances of winning the dual improve to _52%_.
+- If Northwestern wins the doubles point, their chances of winning the dual improve to *52%*.

 ------